Empirical Bayes learning from selectively reported confidence intervals: Inference for estimands of interest in MEDLINE

 To obtain a 95\% confidence interval for $\omega$, we first derive two 97.5\% confidence intervals for $\omega_1$ and $\omega_2$, then the product yields the desired 95\% interval by Bonferroni adjustment.
 Specifically the interval for $\omega_2$ can be constructed by methods in Section~\ref{sec:methodology}, and we use the classical Wald's interval for $\omega_1$.
-We refer to Supplement Section~\ref{sec:omega_detail} for the detailed inference procedure.
+We refer to Supplement~\ref{sec:omega_detail} for details.

 The results are summarized in Table~\ref{tab:omega_medline_full}.
-Across all prior classes, the intervals for the risk ratio $\omega$ lie entirely above 1, providing strong evidence that statistically significant results have a substantially higher probability of publication than non-significant findings.
-This result is also consistent with the visual evidence of heaping around $\abs{z} = 1.96$ observed in Fig.~\ref{fig:hist_med}.
+Across all prior classes, the intervals for the risk ratio $\omega$ lie entirely above 1, providing evidence that statistically significant results have a higher probability of publication than non-significant findings.
+This result is not surprising and consistent with the visual evidence of heaping around $\abs{z} = 1.96$ observed in Fig.~\ref{fig:hist_med}.